AdaCore/gnatstudio/docs/users_guide/main_window.rst

   only allows a clos approximations between the text you typed and the text it tries to match (for example, one or two extra or missing characters).

-You can select the algorithm to use by changing it at the bottom of the popup window containing the search results.
+Select the algorithm to use at the bottom of the popup window containing the search results.

 Once it finds a match, GPS assigns it a score, used to order the results in the most meaningful way for you.
 Scoring is based on a number of criteria: